lnccbrown/HSSM/docs/CONTRIBUTING.md

 2. **Contributing to or improving the project's documentation and examples** (located in `hssm/examples`).
 Use the "Documentation" label.
 3. **Rectifying issues with the existing codebase**.
 These can range from minor software bugs to more significant design problems.
 Use the "Bug" label.

-## Opening Issues:
+## Opening Issues

-If you find a bug or encounter any type of problem while using HSSM, please let us know by filing an issue on the [Github Issue Tracker](https://github.com/lnccbrown/HSSM/issues) rather than via social media or direct emails to the developers.
+If you find a bug or encounter any type of problem while using HSSM, please let us know by filing an issue on the [GitHub Issue Tracker](https://github.com/lnccbrown/HSSM/issues) rather than via social media or direct emails to the developers.

 Please make sure your issue isn't already being addressed by other issues or pull requests.
-You can use the GitHub search tool to search for keywords in the project issue tracker.
+You can use the [GitHub search tool](https://github.com/lnccbrown/HSSM/issues) to search for keywords in the project issue tracker.
 Please use appropriate labels for an issue.

 # Pull Request Step-by-Step